Sensing Technologies for Crowd Management, Adaptation, and Information Dissemination in Public Transportation Systems: A

 To counteract the shift to private car usage during COVID-19 pandemic, national governments have implemented different strategies.
 A widespread measure \cite{Campisi2020} has been to favor the use of individual sustainable mobility and micromobility means, such as bikes, electrical scooters, and segways, by deploying the related infrastructures (bike lanes) or empowering vehicle sharing services, which can shift to this transport mode a certain percentage of short and medium-distance trips.

 However, owing to the large number of passengers carried by PT systems in urban areas, it is of utmost importance to adopt measures aimed at safe and reliable PT usage in such a scenario.
 During the acute phase of the outbreak, severe anti-COVID-19 measures were adopted \cite{Tirachini2020} to minimize the contagion risk, such as back-door boarding, cashless operations, frequent sanitization of vehicles and stations, enforcing social distances, limiting the service capacity, and requiring the passengers to wear face masks.
 Other anti-COVID-19 measures were applied \cite{Tirachini2020,Gkiotsalitis2021} to PT system operations, such as modifying timetables, frequencies, paths, leveraging modal integration, and so on.
-Some of these measures, like increasing PT service frequency or introducing extraordinary trips to compensate for the reduced vehicle capacity, are seen by PT companies as effective, but not sustainable in the long term, due to the limited number of drivers and vehicles \cite{Coppola2020}.
+Unlike other countries, the Land Transport Authority (LTA) of Singapore has made adjustments to train frequencies to reduce crowding on commuters' lines, increasing the peak-period frequency for trains from once every five minutes to once every three minutes \cite{LTA2}.
+Some of these measures, like increasing PT service frequency or introducing extraordinary trips to compensate for the reduced vehicle capacity, are seen by PT companies as effective, but not sustainable in the long term, due to the limited number of drivers and vehicles and the increased operational costs \cite{Coppola2020}.